 The Power of Combined Minds

-The conversation was varied but as we wanted to highlight a few top takeaways that stood out from the event discussions.
+The conversation was certainly far reaching but we wanted to highlight three of the top takeaways that stood out from the event discussions.

 We’re looking forward to helping clients through the IFRS 17 change process.
 For more material, market perspectives and upcoming roadshow event details, please visit the IFRS 17 Resources page.